 If your explainer video is too complex, then chances are that all the key points are going to fly over the viewer’s head, missing the whole point of the video.

 However, don’t keep it too simple that it’s not engaging anymore and bland to the viewer’s eyes.
 It should be the perfect balance between complexity and engagement.

-The following example is a 30-second explainer video that perfectly captures the message in such a short amount of time!
+The following example is a 60-second explainer video that perfectly delivers the message in such a short amount of time!